wp-plugins/woocommerce-ajax-cart/readme.txt

 Demonstration url: http://ragob.com/wooajaxcart/ (follow the green instructions)

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `pwoocommerce-ajax-cart.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done.
-This plugin no requires configuration to work
+This plugin no requires extra configurations to work

+== Screenshots ==

+1. When user clicks on "+" or "-" of Quantity field, an AJAX request was made to update the prices

 == Changelog ==